collapsed-stacks/startups/questions/12071/building-customer-base-by-translating-website.md

 - posted by: [DR Agency](https://stackexchange.com/users/10906690/dr-agency) on 2017-05-16
 - score: 0

-<p>Here is some advice for China Market:</p>
+Here is some advice for China Market:

-<p>Build a Chinese website, not just translation, integrated with SEO skills, make your Chinese website localized.
+Build a Chinese website, not just translation, integrated with SEO skills, make your Chinese website localized.
 1,Check the visit speed of your Chinese website in China.
 You may have to host it in Hongkong or China, since it's very slow to visit a website overseas, sometimes even can't open it.
 2,Submit it to Baidu, China search engine, since Google is blocked in China.
 Let Chinese people to find you.
-3, Use local social medias like Wechat and Weibo, Facebook, Twitter, Youtube etc don't work in China. </p>
+3, Use local social medias like Wechat and Weibo, Facebook, Twitter, Youtube etc don't work in China.

-<p>Hope it helps.</p>
+Hope it helps.